unt-libraries/untl-metadata-documentation/docs/guides/patent.rst

     -   Clicking publish saves a new version of the record.
 Do not publish the record if you have not made changes (the system will save a duplicate copy every time).
-    -   Saving the record is separate from the visible/hidden flag; you can publish the record and leave it "hidden," but it will not be findable to the public.
+    -   Saving the record is separate from the visible/hidden flag; you can publish the record and leave it "hidden," but it will not be findable by the public.
     -   Records can still be edited after they are visible -- you have the ability to edit any records in the collection.
-Just note that if you have criteria set in the Dashboard (e.g., "only hidden records") you may have to change them to see all items.
+Just note that if you have criteria set in the Dashboard (e.g., "only hidden records") you may have to adjust them to see all items.